Does research support the use of foam rolling?

 It is thought that the term myofascial release was first coined in 1981 by Chila, Peckham and Manheim, in a course titled ‘‘Myofascial Release’’ at Michigan State University (McKenney, 2013).
 Since the 1980s, myofascial release has become a broad term covering a wide variety of techniques, including osteopathic soft-tissue techniques, structural integration (Rolfing), massage, instrument-assisted fascial release, Graston technique, trigger point release and many others (Simmonds, 2012).

-In general, a myofascial release technique is intended to address localized tightness in the fascia, although the literature often seems to me to be slightly confusing regarding whether muscle tissue, fascia itself or a combination of both is being treated by the various techniques.
-In any event, researchers have suggested that following acute inflammation, fascia may tighten and lose its pliability and that when this inflamed fascia tightens, what was previously a pain free range-of-motion may now cause (1) pain to be felt at sensitive areas and (2) blood flow restrictions (Findley, 2012).
+In general, a myofascial release technique is intended to address localized tightness in the fascia, although the literature often seems to me to be slightly confusing regarding whether muscle tissue, fascia itself or a combination of both is intended being treated by the various techniques.
+In any event, some researchers have suggested that muscle and/or fascia may tighten under some circumstances (by some as yet undetermined mechanism) and what was previously a pain free range-of-motion may now cause (1) pain to be felt at sensitive areas and (2) blood flow restrictions (Findley, 2012).

 What are myofascial trigger points?